Best MusicButler alternatives for Spotify users

 It tracks artists you follow on Spotify, lets you follow full labels, and adds new releases into a dedicated playlist the app creates for you.
 It also supports Android, iOS, and web, which already makes it easier to recommend than Apple-only options if your setup is mixed.

 The useful bit is that it doesn't stop at one catch-all playlist.
 Crabhands also lets you create your own playlists and filter new releases into them by artist, label, and even genre.
-That's a smarter shape than a lot of these tools.
-If you want one pile for house, another for ambient, and a third for the labels you actually trust, you can do that.
+Most trackers don't bother splitting things up like that.
+If you want one pile for house, another for ambient, and a third for the labels you actually trust, you can set that up.

 It's still a simpler product than Tracknack, and that's not a criticism.
 Not everyone wants credit-level discovery.
 If you're mostly trying to keep tabs on artists you already follow, plus a few labels, Crabhands makes a lot of sense.